Tomas Masiulis: Professional playing career

 Masiulis started his club playing career with Statyba Jonava, in the Lithuanian Second Division (LKAL).
-After a year, he moved to Žalgiris Kaunas, of the Lithuanian First Division (LKL), where he played until mid-2002.
+After a year, he moved to Žalgiris Kaunas, of the Lithuanian First Division (LKL), where he played until mid-2002 and won five Lithuanian League titles, North European Basketball League and EuroLeague in 1999.
 Later, he moved to the Italian League club Montepaschi Siena.

 After finishing the season with that club, he moved to the Polish League club Asseco Prokom Gdynia.
-At the end of the 2007–2008 season, after that club changed owners, and Masiulis.
-After he was released, he seriously considered retiring.
+At the end of the 2007–2008 season, after Asseco Prokom Gdynia changed owners, Masiulis was released, he seriously considered retiring.
 However, after some of Žalgiris Kaunas' players sustained injuries, Masiulis joined Žalgiris Kaunas again.
-His contract with Žalgiris Kaunas, which ended on December 16, 2008, was not extended, so Masiulis then signed a contract with Aisčiai Kaunas, on December 17, 2008.
+His contract with Žalgiris Kaunas, which ended on December 16, 2008, was not extended, so Masiulis then signed a contract with the Aisčiai Kaunas, on December 17, 2008.
 After the New Year, he extended the contract through the end of the season.

 National team playing career

-As a member of the senior Lithuanian national basketball team, Masiulis played at the 1998 FIBA World Championship, and the 1999 EuroBasket.
+As a member of the senior Lithuania men's national basketball team, Masiulis played at the 1998 FIBA World Championship, and the 1999 EuroBasket.
 He was also a member of the Lithuanian team that won the bronze medal at the 2000 Summer Olympic Games.

 Coaching career

+Early coaching career

 In October 2009, Masiulis became a coach at the basketball school of Žalgiris-2, coaching the Under-14 team.
 In January 2010, he became an assistant coach with Aisčiai Kaunas.
 He was next the head coach of Žalgiris-2's main team, which is the reserve team of Žalgiris Kaunas.
 He led the team to the Lithuanian Second Division (NKL) Finals in 2016 and 2018.

-He then became an assistant coach with the club's senior men's team, Žalgiris Kaunas, in 2018.
+Žalgiris Kaunas (2018–2020)

+In July 2018, Masiulis joined the Lithuanian powerhouse Žalgiris Kaunas coaching staff as an assistant coach of Šarūnas Jasikevičius and this way replaced Darius Songaila, who joined the San Antonio Spurs.
+This was the beginning of a successful long-term collaboration of two childhood friends in the same teams coaching staff.
+Being a part of the Žalgiris Kaunas coaching staff, Masiulis became twice the Lithuanian League champion in the 2018–19 LKL season, and 2019–20 LKL season, as well as won the 2019–20 King Mindaugas Cup.